To be considered for the M.Sc. (Applied) program, the following components must be completed using the Uapply system by January 15th.

 - CV (uploaded via application checklist)

-- Two recommendation letters, each submitted with the appropriate form.
-Note that this aspect of our application has been updated.
+- Two recommendation letters.
 One recommendation should be completed by someone who can speak to your academic background and preparation, the other is to be completed by someone who can speak about your professionalism and potential as a clinician (e.g., a job, volunteer, or community service supervisor).
-ONLY TWO RECOMMENDATION LETTERS (ONE ACADEMIC AND ONE PROFESSIONAL) WILL BE CONSIDERED, SO CHOOSE REVIEWERS WHO CAN BEST SPEAK ABOUT EACH SET OF QUALITIES AS DESCRIBED ON THE RESPECTIVE FORMS.
+See here for information about what will be asked of the referees.
+ONLY TWO RECOMMENDATION LETTERS (ONE ACADEMIC AND ONE PROFESSIONAL) WILL BE CONSIDERED, SO CHOOSE REVIEWERS WHO CAN BEST SPEAK ABOUT EACH SET OF QUALITIES.
+Your letter writers will be asked to identify themselves as professional or academic.
 Any additional letters will be deleted and will not help your application.
 On the electronic application form you must provide the names and email addresses of your referees.
 McGill will contact your referees and invite them to upload references on your behalf.
 Recommendation letters SHOULD NOT BE MAILED to the School of Communication Sciences and Disorders.

 - Applicants to graduate-level programs at McGill whose mother tongue is not English and who have not completed an undergraduate degree from a recognized institution where English is the language of instruction are required to submit documented proof of competency in oral and written English prior to admission via one of the following approved tests: the Test of English as a Foreign Language (TOEFL) with a minimum score of 550 (paper-based) or 95 (internet-based, with a minimum component score of 24 in both Speaking and Writing and 21 in both Reading and Listening); or the International English Language Testing System (IELTS) with a minimum overall band score of 6.5.